robi24/robi24.github.io/_posts/2023-10-19-ctf-hack-lu-web-based-encoding.md

 ![Alt text](/assets/images/2023-10-19/image-5.png)

 Inside the `app.py` file you find a flag.
 It's in a database, but only admin knows the id.
-So the idea is to prepare an encoding with some XSS, report it to the admin, and steal the id and get the flag 😉
+So the idea is to prepare an encoding with some XSS, report it to the admin, steal the id and get the flag 😉

 ![Alt text](/assets/images/2023-10-19/image-7.png)